AkshithGandla/Serverless-OTP-system-frontend/README.md

 - **React.js**
     - This Javascript library is used to build frontend.
+- **Material UI**
+    - It is a React UI framework that follows Material Design principles.
+It is used for styling frontend.
 - **AWS Lambda**
     - It is function as a service, we don't have to worry about infra, high concurrent scalability.
     - Alternatives: NodeJS Server on EC2